cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 address literal that can be used as an IP address as per {{Section 3 of -iptag}}.

-The text of the literal is an IPv4address or IPv6address as per
+The content of the literal is a single IPv4address or IPv6address as per
-{{Section 3.2.2 of -uri}}.
+{{Section 3.2.2 of -uri}}, as a text or byte string.

 With the lower-case app-string prefix `ip`, the value of the literal is a byte string representing the binary IP address.